bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Core/STRSM_OCL_Core Descriptor-Focus.md

 ^table-STRSM-OCL-OclCoreDescriptor

 ## Oracle: Focus
-This oracle can be used to replace the one provided on [[OCL_Core#Oracle Focus|Core Focus Oracle]].
+This oracle can be used to replace the one provided on [[_SF_CH5_Core#Oracle Focus|Core Focus Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
-> When you [[MV_Ask the Oracle|Ask the Oracle]] to help define the nature of a location, discovery, or encounter, roll for a Descriptor and a Focus for an adjective/noun prompt.
+> When you [[SF_CH3_Ask the Oracle|Ask the Oracle]] to help define the nature of a location, discovery, or encounter, roll for a Descriptor and a Focus for an adjective/noun prompt.
 Other oracles will include prompts to check for a Descriptor and Focus (shown as “Descriptor + Focus”).
 That’s your cue to roll on these tables and interpret the result as appropriate to the situation. ^guidance-STRSM-OCL-OclCoreFocus

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | --- | --- | --- |